KAlex91/Something-of-a-painter-myself/README.md

 # I’m Something of a Painter Myself - Simple Monet image style transfer using Pytorch

+This is a simple project with the goal of transfering the style of Monet's works of art to any other image.
+The training data was provided by Kaggle's competition "I'm something of a painter myself".

 Objectives

 Minimize Content Loss: The difference between the target image and the content image.